I7-Examples/Bronze/docs/source.txt

 [Here we have a few light elements to nudge the player along.
 These are fairly trivial and fade out as the game proceeds, but during the first portion, when he has nothing to do but explore, we want to keep him focused on moving from room to room, so that he knows this is the right thing to be doing.]

 When play begins:
-	change the player to seen;
+	now the player is seen;
 	say "When the seventh day comes and it is time for you to return to the castle in the forest, your sisters cling to your sleeves.

 'Don't go back,' they say, and 'When will we ever see you again?'
 But you imagine they will find consolation somewhere.